sferlix/frankAllSkyCam/README.md

 ```
 sudo mv /home/pi/frankAllSkyCam/index.html /var/www/html/
 ```
-If you want a "real" website, please download it from this repository `website` folder.
+If you want a "real" website, please download it from this repository, `website` folder.
 It's just html + Javascript.
 No php needed.

 ## 2. You will use an external web server.